Toyota Camry: XV70 (2017–2024)

 Engine choices include a base 2.5 L inline four-cylinder (I4) that now produces 203 hp in base form (208 hp when equipped with the optional quad exhaust), the same 2.5 L inline four-cylinder (I4) engine with an electric motor (Hybrid) that produces 208 hp, or the top-of-the-line 3.5 L V6 that produces 301 hp.
 In some markets the old 2.5 L 2AR-FE engine is carried over from the previous generation which produces 178 hp.

 The only major components shared with the previous generation are the Toyota emblem on the front grille and rear trunk lid.

+XV80 (2023–present)

+The XV80 Camry was unveiled on 14 November 2023 and introduced at the 2023 Los Angeles Auto Show.
+It is built on the same GA-K platform from its predecessor, retaining the underlying body structure, front doors and roofline.

+Unlike the previous generations, the XV80 Camry is not available with a pure gasoline engine for markets like North America and Europe.
+While the Camry is still assembled in Japan, the XV80 is the first Camry not available in its home market, only being exported to other markets.